UN to convene Yemen talks in Sweden soon

 "With this in mind, I intend to reconvene the parties shortly and to do so in Sweden," he said.
 "I believe we are close to resolving issues to make this happen."

+"I have received firm assurances from the leadership of the Yemeni parties ... that they are committed to attending these consultations.
+I believe they are genuine."

-The Saudi-led coalition has agreed to "logistical arrangements" to pave the way for talks including medical evacuations out of rebel-held Sanaa, he added.
+The Saudi-led coalition fighting in Yemen has agreed to "logistical arrangements" to pave the way for talks including medical evacuations out of Sanaa, he added.

-Griffiths announced he was close to reaching a deal on an exchange of prisoners and detainees, in a further sign that confidence-building measures were being taken ahead of planned talks.
+Griffiths announced he was close to reaching a deal on an exchange of prisoners and detainees, in a further confidence-building measure ahead of planned talks.

 "This is a crucial moment for Yemen," he said, warning that a flareup of fighting on the ground could derail the peace effort.
 No date for the talks was announced.